AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Discussion

 \subsection{Limitations}

 \textbf{\textit{Construct validity}} We measured constructs using self-reported items grounded in established theory.
 Still, surveys can introduce bias or misunderstanding.
-We mitigated risk by involving practitioners, sandboxing and piloting, randomizing blocks, adding attention checks, and screening patterned responses.
-To limit burden, we used one item per construct, consistent with evidence that single-item measures remain valid for well-scoped behavioral constructs~\cite{matthews2022normalizing}.
+We guarded against this risk by involving practitioners in design, sandboxing and piloting, randomizing blocks, adding attention checks, and screening patterned responses.

 \textbf{\textit{Internal validity}} As a cross-sectional study~\cite{stol2018abc}, we report associations, not causation.
-Self-selection bias is possible, since those with stronger views may be more likely to respond.
-We strengthened validity by triangulating quantitative results with coded qualitative data, reaching team consensus, aligning with theory, and using member checking.
+Self-selection bias is possible, since those with stronger views may be more likely to participate.
+We strengthened validity by triangulating quantitative results with coded qualitative data and theory, and using member checking.
 As with all survey-based work, results reflect self-reported perceptions.
-For RAI prioritization, we combined quantitative and qualitative evidence to assess how principles were valued across contexts and groups.
-Interpret these results with care, since a normative ``ought'' does not follow from an empirical ``is''~\cite{musschenga2005empirical}.
-That is, a principle is not more or less important simply because respondents (de)prioritized it.
-Our goal is to inform context-sensitive, RAI choices in SE tooling and to offer critical reflections, not to prescribe one course of action.
-Following prior recommendations~\cite{denzin2011sage}, we do not report frequencies or percentages for qualitative findings.
+Interpret RAI prioritization with care, since a normative ``ought'' does not follow from an empirical ``is''~\cite{musschenga2005empirical}.
+Our goal is to inform context-sensitive RAI choices in SE and offer critical reflections, not to prescribe one course of action.
+Following prior recommendations~\cite{denzin2011sage}, we do not report frequencies for qualitative findings.

-\textbf{\textit{External validity}} We studied Microsoft developers across global sites, diverse teams and roles, many domains, varied processes, and stakeholder contexts.
-This scope supports industry relevance but may not generalize to smaller organizations or open source communities.
+\textbf{\textit{External validity}} We studied Microsoft developers across global sites, diverse teams and roles, many domains, and varied processes.
+This scope may not generalize to smaller organizations or OSS.
 We do not claim to represent all software engineers.
-Instead, we provide an in-depth account of a large and influential organizational context.
+Instead, we provide an in-depth account of a large organizational context.
 Single case studies have advanced scientific discovery~\cite{flyvbjerg2006five} and produced insights in social science and software engineering~\cite{storey2019towards,kuper2004social}.
-Our findings contribute in this tradition, and future work should test transferability in other contexts.
+Future work should test transferability in other contexts.